-You won’t find Anchor Charts 101 in most teacher training programs.
-But they are one of the best, most effective tools for the classroom.
+One of the best, most effective tools for the classroom is anchor charts, although you won’t find Anchor Charts 101 on most teacher training programs’ syllabi.
 If you’re new to teaching, you may have lots of questions about what anchor charts are, what purpose they serve, how to get started, and when to use them.
-That’s why we’ve created this primer to inform you.
-We’ve also included a huge list of resources to get you started.
-We have a feeling once you get started, anchor charts are going to your favorite go-to strategy.
+So we’ve created this primer to help you out!
+Also included is a huge list of anchor chart round-ups to use as a resource.
+Once you get started, we’re pretty sure anchor charts are going to one of your favorite go-to strategies.

 What is an anchor chart?

 An anchor chart is a tool used to support instruction (i.e., “anchor” the learning for students).
 As you teach a lesson, you create a chart, together with your students, that captures the most important content and relevant strategies.
 Anchor charts build a culture of literacy in the classroom by making thinking—both the teacher’s and students’—visible.

 You really don’t need any special materials or artistic skills—just chart paper and a colorful assortment of markers.

 It’s easy to incorporate anchor charts into your lesson plans.
 All it takes is a clear purpose and some pre-planning.

 Typically, you will prepare the framework of your chart ahead of time, giving it a title, including the learning objective, and creating headers for the main points or strategies you want to highlight.
 It’s very important not to create the entire poster ahead of time.
 They are best used as an interactive tool.